sandrajohn2/Google_Data_Analytics_Case_Study/README.md

      - Action: Include mindful or relaxation exercises in the app to help users wind down before bed, specifically automatically lowering screen brightness and breathing techniques.
 Using the Bellabeat Time, the watch, users can sleep with it on and track their sleeping habits.
 This can be represented through rings or another visual for them to better understand it.
 - **Expand Wellness:** The average BMI is slightly above the healthy range, suggesting promoting wellness trackers and reminders could be beneficial for users.
      - Action: The app can introduce nutrition tracking based on personal activity level which can be found through data on the Bellabeat Leaf.
 This will ensure that correct information is reported and people are not underfeeding themselves based on outdated statistics or information.
 Additionally, the Bellabeat Spring can send out reminders during the day if the user is behind on their hydration.
-- **Female Representation:** Bellabeat is a high-tech health related company creates for women, by women.
-While creating the correct products is important, empowering women is one of the most important steps to reach the right audience and make a meaningful impact.
+- **Female Representation:** Bellabeat is a high-tech health related company created for women, by women.
+While creating the correct product is important, empowering women is one of the most important steps to reach the right audience and make a meaningful impact.
 Women's health is heavily under studied and by addressing areas such as menstrual health, hormonal changes, and overall well-being, Bellabeat can differentiate itself in the market.
      - Action: Create a menstrual cycle tracking that integrates this data with activity and sleep data to provide insights on how these change during various cycles.
-The app can also create workout plans based on a womens cycle, such as promoting less intensity excercises during the menstrual phase and higher intensity workouts during the ovulation phase.
-Additionally, creating educational content and wellness tips on areas such as fertility, menopause, or hormonal balance can help women from all ages.
+The app can also create workout plans based on a woman's cycle, such as promoting less intensity exercises during the menstrual phase and higher intensity workouts during the ovulation phase.
+Additionally, creating educational content and wellness tips on areas such as fertility, menopause, or hormonal balance can help women of all ages.